 What products should not be mixed with retinol?

-Retinol is a vitamin A derivative widely used in cosmetics for its anti-aging effects and cell renewal.
-It stimulates collagen production, reduces fine lines and wrinkles , reduces dark spots , and improves skin texture.
-Its gentle exfoliating action also helps unclog pores and regulate sebum production, making it a popular ingredient for treating acne.
+Retinol is a vitamin A derivative widely used in cosmetics for its anti-ageing effects and its action on cell renewal.
+It stimulates the production of collagen productiondiminishes fine lines and wrinkles, reduces pigmentation spots and improves skin texture.
+Its gentle exfoliating action also unclogs pores and regulates sebum production, making it a popular ingredient for treating acne.

-Alpha hydroxy acids, such as glycolic acid and lactic acid, are chemical exfoliants that remove dead skin cells and promote cell renewal.
-However, combining them with retinol can be too harsh for the skin, leading to redness, excessive dryness, and increased sensitivity.
+Alpha-hydroxy acids, such as glycolic acid and lactic acid, are chemical exfoliants that remove dead cells and promote cell renewal.
+However, their combination with retinol can be too aggressive for the skin, leading to redness, excessive dryness and increased sensitivity.

 Solution: Alternate their use, applying AHAs in the morning and retinol in the evening, or using them every other day.

-Salicylic acid, a BHA, is often found in acne products due to its exfoliating and anti-inflammatory properties.
-Like AHAs, it can irritate the skin when combined with retinol.
+Salicylic acid, a BHA, is often found in acne care products for its exfoliating and anti-inflammatory properties.
+Like AHAs, it can irritate the skin if combined with retinol.

-Solution: Favor alternating applications to avoid irritation and preserve the skin barrier.
-Another option is to apply a rinse-off BHA cleanser and then apply retinol.
+Solution: Use alternating applications to avoid irritation and preserve the skin barrier.
+Another option is to apply a rinse-off BHA cleanser, followed by retinol.

 3. Retinol and Vitamin C

-Vitamin C is a powerful antioxidant that fights skin aging and brightens the complexion.
-However, combining it with retinol can be problematic because the two active ingredients have different pH levels, which can reduce their respective effectiveness.
+Vitamin C is a powerful antioxidant that fights skin ageing and brightens the complexion.
+However, combining it with retinol can be problematic, as these two active ingredients have different pH levels, which can reduce their respective effectiveness.

-Solution: Apply vitamin C in the morning and retinol at night to get the benefits of both ingredients without the risk of irritation.
+Solution: Apply vitamin C in the morning and retinol in the evening to enjoy the benefits of both ingredients without risking irritation.

 4. Retinol and Niacinamide

 Unlike the other active ingredients mentioned, niacinamide (vitamin B3) can be combined with retinol, but with caution.
-It helps strengthen the skin barrier and reduce inflammation, which can alleviate irritation caused by retinol.
-However, some products with an unsuitable pH can create incompatibilities.
+It helps strengthen the skin's barrier and reduce inflammation, which may ease the irritation caused by retinol.
+However, some products with unsuitable pH levels can create incompatibilities.

 Solution: Check the formulation of your products and start by using them at different times before considering combined use.